The Inn at Little Washington Restaurant: 14 Insider Tips

 Wine tasting at RdV Vineyards in Delaplane, Virginia

-Cost? $120 pp for a 90-minute experience.
-This is definitely the most expensive wine tasting we have done in Virginia.
+The cost? $120 (Estate Tasting) -$140 (Premier Tasting) per person for a 90-minute experience.
+This is easily the priciest wine tasting we’ve done in Virginia.

 \